kirkin1080p/Xbox-recap-2025/README.md

+# Xbox Recap
+*Because your console remembers everything.*

+---

-🧙‍♂️ Hear Ye, Hear Ye (Yes… From Your Console)
+## Hear Ye, Hear Ye (Yes… From Your Console)

 Did you hear that?
-That wasn’t the wind — that was your console.
+That wasn’t the wind — **that was your console**.

 Tired.
 Unappreciated.
-Absolutely carrying your bad decisions.
+Absolutely **carrying your bad gaming decisions**.

-At [X], we translate its cries into something useful.
+At **Xbox Recap**, we translate its cries into something useful.

-Your console keeps a journal.
-We just help it speak.
+> Your console keeps a journal.
+> We just help it speak.

+---

-🎮 What This Does (No Sorcery Required)
+## What Does This Actually Do?

-📓 Daily console-written journal entries
+### Daily Console Journal
-Auto-written blogs based on what you actually play — not what you swear you’ll finish.
+Your Xbox auto-writes short blog entries based on what you *actually* play —

-📊 Year-round stats & recaps
+not what you *promise* you’ll finish.

+### Year-Round Stats & Recaps
+No vibes.
 No guessing.
-No vibes.
-Just cold, hard tracking.
+Just **tracked data**, updated as you play.

-🆚 Compare yourself to friends (and strangers)
+### Compare Yourself to Others
+- Friends
+- Randoms
+- That one mate who “barely plays anymore”

 Flex responsibly.
 Or don’t.
-We’re not your party leader.
+We’re not your squad leader.

+---

-🗡️ Why You’ll Care
+## Why You’ll Care

-Because your console remembers everything.
+Because your console remembers:
+- The grind
+- The breaks
-The grind.
-The breaks.
-The phase where you only played one game for three weeks straight.
+- The phase where you only played *one game* for three weeks straight

-We just turn that into a story worth reading.
+We turn all of that into a story worth reading.

+---

+## Get Started

+1. Enter your **gamertag**
+2. Generate your **live recap**
+3. Share it, embed it, or quietly judge yourself

-👉 Generate your recap.
-Let your console speak.
+**Let your console speak.**

+---

+## Notes From the Dungeon Master

+- Tracking starts from first use
+- No data selling, no nonsense
+- Some stats improve when you connect your Xbox account

+This is about **stories**, not scores.